apple/swift-homomorphic-encryption/README.md

   * See the [Benchmark](https://github.com/ordo-one/package-benchmark) documentation for more information on running benchmarks.

 ### Contributing
-If you would like to make a pull request to Swift Homomorphic Encryption, please run `pre-commit install`.
-Then each commit will run some basic formatting checks.
+If you are interested in making a contribution to Swift Homomorphic Encryption, see our [contributing guide](CONTRIBUTING.md).

 # Documentation
 Swift Homomorphic Encryption uses DocC for documentation.